open-telemetry/oteps/text/0049-metric-label-set.md

 Whether pushing or pulling metrics, whether aggregating metric events in the process or not, it is an expensive computation to translate a set of labels into either a serialized representation or a unique lookup key.
 Users of the metrics API stand to benefit by re-using label sets whenever possible, because manipulating label sets often dominates the cost of processing metric events.

 The Metrics API supports three calling conventions: the Handle convention, the Direct convention, and the Batch convention.
 Each of these conventions stands to benefit when a `LabelSet` is re-used, as it allows the SDK to process the label set once instead of once per call.
-Whenever more than one handle will be created with the same labels, whenever more than one instrument will be called directly with the same labels, and whenever more than one batch of metric events will be recorded with the same labels, re-using a `LabelSet` makes it possible for the SDK to improve performance.
+Whenever more than one handle will be created with the same labels, more than one instrument will be called directly with the same labels, or more than one batch of metric events will be recorded with the same labels, re-using a `LabelSet` makes it possible for the SDK to improve performance.

 ## Explanation